-Kalispell has the right elements and events to attract groups, clubs, and hobby groups for activities related to their specific interest, both regional and international.
+Kalispell has the right elements and events to attract regional and international groups, clubs, and hobby groups for activities related to their specific interest.
 Discover Kalispell will seek out tour groups and clubs that focus on activities such as history, culture and the activities that encompass our signature events.
 Our high caliber artists, performers and one-of-a-kind events will be sure to attract the right audiences.

 Kalispell is hosting the International Roundup in April, 2018 to bring in over 40 tour operators to experience Kalispell.
-It has been over 20 years since this event has been held in this area.
+It has been over 20 years since this event has been held in northwest Montana.
 It is an opportunity for our local hoteliers, activity vendors to showcase their business or service and for Discover Kalispell to educate them and continue building relationships with these operators.
-International visitors turn to their travel agencies and tour operators to get help with itineraries, travel insurance and suggestions.
-International visitors perceive the Rocky Mountain region as safe and want to visit the national parks and experience the historic and western ambiance.
+International visitors turn to their travel agencies and tour operators for itineraries, travel insurance and suggestions.
+The Rocky Mountain region is perceived as safe and international visitors want to see the national parks and experience the historic and western ambiance.